 We will not collect sensitive information unless you have consented; it is required by law – or in other special specified circumstances, for example, relating to health services provision and individual or public health or safety.

-We will hold your personal information for as long as is required to fulfill the purposes for which it was collected or as required by law.
+We will hold your personal information for as long as is required to fulfil the purposes for which it was collected or as required by law.
 We will take reasonable steps to destroy or de-identify any personal information about you once the information is no longer required for the purposes for which it was collected or as authorised or required by law.

 We will only disclose personal information for the purpose it was collected unless you have consented, or you would reasonably expect such use or disclosure, or the use is for direct marketing where we expect the information may be of interest to you.
 Should you receive such for direct marketing material and do not want to receive it in the future, we will provide you with a simple “unsubscribe” (opt out) method in the direct marketing material.